User accounts settings

 • Directory connection

-• Domain name - Allow authentication of Users on a specific domain.
+• Domain name - Allow authentication of users on a specific domain.

 Set a value corresponding to a domain name if you need users to be authenticated against another specific domain.